mattzuba/mattzuba.github.io/_posts/2020-09-04-tesla-solar-install.md

 I did some digging into [APS's rules around solar](https://www.aps.com/en/Residential/Service-Plans/Compare-Service-Plans/Renewable-Energy-Riders#RCPExportRider) and found that there are two restrictions in play for my property: I have a 200 amp main breaker so I'm capped at a 15 kW system; and since I'm looking at a system greater than 10 kW, I'm capped at 1.5x my highest 1 hour demand in the last 12 months.
 Up until my latest bill, my largest billed demand was 8 kW, therefore capping me at a 12 kW system.

-Fortunately, my latest bill that was about to be sent out had a demand of 8.36 kW, capping me at 12.54 kW system, allowing me to go with the full 36 panels.
+Fortunately, my latest bill that was about to be sent out had a demand of 8.36 kW, capping me at 12.54 kW system, thus allowing me to go with the full 36 panels.
 A few days later my billing cycle was up and I sent the newest bill with demand to Ariana so they could redesign with the full 36 panels.

 ### Tuesday, September 29th, 2020